You can go plastic-free with your dental care, by finding more sustainable alternatives to toothbrushes, toothpaste, and dental floss.

 Taking the next steps

 Companies are starting to offer more and more plastic-free alternatives to dental floss, from the packaging to the actual product.
-The labelling can be confusing, but dental floss in cardboard or glass packaging with silk thread is generally plastic-free, while dental floss made of bamboo fibre is generally not plastic-free.
+The labelling can be confusing, but dental floss in cardboard or glass packaging with silk thread is generally plastic-free, while some dental floss made from bamboo fibre can contain polyester (a plastic fibre).

 There are even vegan friendly dental floss options, available from many online specialists, switching silk for plant fibres and bees wax for plant oils.